Sesquina/GameOfThronesQuizApp/README.md

-This is my Quiz App based on the HBO TV Series Game of Thrones
+This is my Bloc Quiz App based on the HBO TV Series Game of Thrones I used HTML/CSS/JavaScript/jQuery
+Enjoy!